-If you are interested in being an In-school Volunteer from September 2020, please have a look at our FAQs below, and then contact us and we can discuss or send you more information as appropriate.
+If you are interested in being an In-school Volunteer in 2002-21, please have a look at our FAQs below, and then contact us and we can discuss or send you more information as appropriate.

 We really value our In-school Volunteers.
 We see them as a major source of ideas and advice, and listen to their suggestions for the wider development of the charity.